Music Degrees & Programs: Graduate

 The UMass Amherst Department of Music & Dance offers graduate programs leading to the Master of Music Degree (M.M.) and the Doctor of Philosophy (Ph.D.)
 Degree.
 These programs offer optimal professional training for careers as music teachers, performers, composers, arrangers, and conductors.
 The specific M.M. concentrations offered, as well as Departmental Contacts, are described below.

 Also offered are the Professional Performance Certificate, the Music Teacher Licensure Program, and the Music Theory Pedagogy and Music History Pedagogy Certificates.

 Individuals may complete up to twelve hours of academic study as an "undesignated" graduate student before being required to apply and be accepted into a specific graduate degree program.

 To enter a graduate music degree program, prospective students must meet the admissions requirements of both the Graduate School and the Department of Music & Dance.
 The Graduate School Admissions Office is located at Room 530 in Goodell Hall, (413) 545-0722.
 While applications, transcripts and letters of recommendation must be submitted to the Graduate School, all supporting materials relating to music, such as CD's, scores or research papers, should be sent to the Music & Dance Department.

-The Graduate Music Student Handbook (under revision) gives details about Admission, Auditions, Graduate Assistantships and other financial aid, placement exams, jury, thesis and language requirements and many other topics.
+The Graduate Music Student Handbook (pdf) gives details about Admission, Auditions, Graduate Assistantships and other financial aid, placement exams, jury, thesis and language requirements and many other topics.
 Also see below for Diagnostic Exams in Theory & History, a List of Instruments/Voice offered, and Accreditation details.